(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Don’t know.
 Don’t care.”
 Then Cat keeled over as he vomited the water, coffee and a range of unidentifiable fluids.
 Yves caught him before his head hit the floor.
 He made Cat lie on his side and called an ambulance.

 The hospital pumped out his stomach.
-The next day Yves called Cat’s office to report Robert Maddox was sick and couldn’t make it.
-With obvious annoyance the secretary said, “Is this notification necessary, monsieur?
-Maddox is currently en vacances and isn’t due back until …”.
-He heard her shuffle some papers “… I have the exact date here somewhere …” Yves mumbled a vague apology, adding he must have misread the calendar.
-He hung up, thinking, That old cow probably thinks I’m Cat’s boyfriend.
+The next morning Yves called Cat’s office to report Robert Maddox was sick and couldn’t make it.
+With obvious annoyance the secretary asked, “Is this notification really necessary, monsieur?
+Maddox is currently on holiday and isn’t due back until …” He heard her shuffle some papers “… I have the exact date here somewhere …” Yves mumbled a vague apology, adding he must have misread the calendar.
+As he hung up, he thought That old cow probably thinks I’m Cat’s boyfriend.

-In the jingle-jangle morning Cat went straight home and slept.
-As usual he pulled Liz’s regular pillow to his face and breathed her in.
+On that jingle-jangle morning Cat went straight home and slept.
+For the thousandth time he pulled Liz’s regular pillow to his face and breathed her in.
 Yves called him late that afternoon from his office to urge a meeting.
 No alcohol, Yves warned.
 You need food.
-You must eat.
-Then you can explain why you seem to be so intent on killing yourself centimètre par centimètre.
+Something solid.
+Then you can explain why you seem to be so intent on killing yourself drink by drink.

 They met at Yves’s apartment, where he made Cat eat two hefty slices of pizza.
 Then Cat’s floodgates opened.